 Safety is firmly embedded in the Morris-Shea corporate culture and construction methodology.
-Morris-Shea operates in full compliance with all safety and health regulations established by federal, state and local governments.
+The Morris-Shea EHS Program operates in full compliance with all safety and health regulations established by federal, state and local governments.

-Our safety program includes site-specific planning, accountability, attitude and ongoing training initiatives.
+Our EHS program includes site-specific planning, accountability, attitude and ongoing training initiatives.
 Each project is closely analyzed to identify and mitigate risks to the health and well-being of our workers and the public.

 Every Morris-Shea team member at the worksite shares responsibility to maintain a safe working environment.
 Foremen and superintendents are directly accountable for our crew’s safety, but corrective action regarding safety hazards is appreciated and encouraged at all levels of employment.